estervianax/ifood-case/README.md

-# iFood Case Study 🛵🍔
+# Targeted Tastes, an iFood Case Study 🛵🍔

-## Overview
-This project focuses on analyzing offer data and predicting customer conversions using machine learning techniques.
-It involves **preprocessing raw data**, **exploring historical trends**, and **building predictive models** to optimize business outcomes.
+This project delivers actionable insights into customer behavior and offer effectiveness by identifying the best offer to send to each customer, aiming to maximize conversion rates through data-driven strategies.

+It preprocesses raw data and explores historical trends to create a unified dataset that combines information about offers, transactions, and customer profiles.
+This enables the development of a predictive model capable of estimating the probability that a given customer will complete an offer they receive.

+Key technologies used include:
-By leveraging **Apache Spark** for large-scale data processing and **Scikit-learn** for model training, the project delivers key insights into **customer behavior**, **offer performance**, and **conversion rates**.
+- **Apache Spark** for large-scale data processing.
+- **LightGBM** for building machine learning model.
+- **Scikit-learn** for additional model evaluation and utilities.

 Final outputs include:
-- A unified, clean dataset.
+- A clean, structured dataset ready for modeling.
-- Visualizations for analysis and reporting.
+- Visualizations to support analysis and reporting.
-- A trained model ready for deployment.
+- A trained model prepared for deployment.

 ## Project Structure